Innovation Challenge

 Who are the Judges?

 Judges will meet with winning teams to provide mentorship and support in furthering their idea.
-Judges will be selected later in 2025.
-Past judges have the following individuals:

-• Chris Stock, MD, Health2047
+• M. Christine Stock, MD, Managing Director, Medical Affairs, Health2047

 Judging Criteria